 4. Create an Email Sequence Schedule

 When you’re a self-published author, time is not a luxury.

 You need to deal with so many things at once.
-You are paying attention to when, how, and whom to send your emails is painful and time-consuming.
+You are paying attention to when, how, and to whom to send your emails is painful and time-consuming.

 As a short explanation, an automated sequence is simply a collection of follow-up emails that your subscribers receive the moment they agree to be a part of your list.

 Optimize it once, and all of your new subscribers will go through the “best version” of your email sequence.

 5. Test, Measure, Tweak, Optimize

 One of the primary benefits of owning a targeted email list is that you can learn more about your customers while improving your sales funnel.

 When you notice how your subscribers react to your emails (open rates, click-through rates, etc.), you can immediately make changes.
 Perhaps your subject line was a little weak.

 After applying the changes, notice how your list reacts to them.
 If they have a positive impact, keep them.
 If not, try something new.

-That’s what testing is so important.
+That’s why testing is so important.
 It helps you develop the best possible version of an automated email sequence.

 When you’ve done enough testing, you can settle for a final version of an automated sequence that will perform well for months or even years.

 6. Develop a Genuine Relationship with Your List